-Actually I am darned sight happier that they are not enamoured as much by the politicians, for in addition to the high life that they seem to lead, they also have power – whether it is money power or muscle power.
+Come to think of it, I am darned sight happier that they are not enamoured as much by the politicians, for in addition to the high life that they seem to lead, they also have real power – whether it is money power or muscle power.
 Which is why the heirs of the political dynasties of various states of the country are celebrities, never mind that all they can boast of is their privilege and entitlement.
 Not to speak of other small, big and very big politicians, some of whom run their empires even from behind bars!
-Being embroiled in controversies – even crime – make these leaders more attractive to the youth – especially those without any direction in life, I guess!

 If the children began holding them as role models, imagine their plight!
 They’d either be following them on their rallies and protests or turning leaders themselves, much as so many of our campus heroes and heroines who are fast gaining popularity, power and glamour.
 It is so easy to follow or emulate someone who rouses rabble, isn’t it?
-Make incendiary speeches, the more provocative, the better, and own no responsibility for the mayhem that follows.
-Instant celebrity status, right?
+Instant celebrity status!

 The celebrity status that power brings, gives these politicians the liberty to shoot their mouth off and get away with it, sometimes even getting accolades!
 Remember the ‘cattle-class’ remark by Shashi Tharoor?
-I bet most people have not only forgotten but are chuckling instead indulgently at his farrago vocabulary and admiring the poster boy for his scholarship.
-Needless to say, he is the toast of the intelligentsia.
+I bet most people have not only forgotten it, but are chuckling instead indulgently at his farrago vocabulary, admiring the poster boy for his highfalutin language delivered in a clipped British accent.

-Is there such a dearth of role models in this vast country?
+Makes one wonder if we have such a dearth of role models in this vast country.
 We do have many scientists, innovators, inventors, explorers – to emulate and follow, surely?
-Why not talk about them and highlight their achievements?